tizian/Cendric2/Readme.md

 * [TinyXML 2](http://www.grinninglizard.com/tinyxml2/index.html) : XML parsing

 ## License

+The code of this repository uses a MIT license.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />Game assets (images, and fonts) found in the "res" folder are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Give attribution to Isa Roesch & Tizian Zeltner, if you're going to use them.
 The sound and music files found in the said folder are licenced under a CC0 (public domain) or a CC by SA licence.
 See the game's credits for the attribution notice.